Robert-van-Engelen/Forth500/manual.md

 | `SET-CURSOR` | ( _u_ -- )                    | set cursor shape bit 5=on, bit 3=blink, bis 0 to 2=underline,

-The `SET-CURSOR` argument is an 8-bit pattern formed by `OR`-ing `$20` to turn the cursor on with `$8` to blink the cursor and one of the following five possible cursor shapes:
+The `SET-CURSOR` argument is an 8-bit pattern formed by `OR`-ing `$20` to turn the cursor on, `OR`-ing with `$8` to blink the cursor, and `OR`-ing with one of the following five possible cursor shapes:

 | value | cursor shape
 | ----- | ------------